mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 themselves be Linux, *BSD, Windows or even Mirage kernels).
-The Mirage libraries let me easily experiment with different backend file formats and protocols, all while writing only type-safe OCaml code, which runs in userspace in a normal Linux domain 0.
+The Mirage libraries let me easily experiment with different backend file formats and protocols, all while writing only type-safe OCaml code thats runs in userspace in a normal Linux domain 0.

 *Disk devices under Xen*